drmonkeysee/ecs-scheduler/README.md

 ### Multiple Jobs per Task

 Why does a job have both an `id` and a `taskDefinition`?
 We only specified `taskDefinition` when creating the job and the `id` got set automatically to the same value.
-The reason both fields exist is to differentiate between ECS Scheduler jobs and AWS ECS tasks.

-Every scheduled job must know which ECS task to start when it fires. `taskDefinition` is the name of that ECS task (defined in ECS itself).
-In many cases there is only one scheduled job for a task so the fields can be identical.
+Every scheduled job must know which ECS task to start when it fires. `taskDefinition` is the name of that ECS task (defined in ECS itself) and is therefore a required field.
+In many cases there is only one scheduled job for a task so the `taskDefinition` is sufficient to uniquely identify a job.
 But sometimes you may want more than one job per task; for example a task may have multiple execution modes or require different schedules for different inputs.

 Returning to our original example of `sleeper-task`, let's say it was designed to read the sleep duration from an environment variable and uses the 3 second default only if the variable is not set.
-We can control how long our docker container sleeps without rebuilding the image.
-Now what do we do if we need several of these tasks in ECS to run on different sleep durations?
+Therefore we can control how long our docker container sleeps without rebuilding the image or modifying the ECS task definition.
+Now what do we do if we need to schedule several tasks with different sleep duration inputs?
 That's where alternate jobs come into play.

 We already have one job called `sleeper-task` and if we tried creating a new one we'll get an error: